 Health and safety: slips, trips and falls are a potential hazard for floor cleaning.
 While sites will be appropriately segregated, the nature of the communal areas where service may be provided will mean the risk to the public must always be considered.
 This will go hand in hand with the public interaction questions to ensure foot traffic is redirected away from your cleaning site.
 Working at height would be another consideration when cleaning windows: depending on the size of the premises being cleaned, fall restraint PPE or rope access trained cleaners may be required, bringing further health and safety considerations.

 Planning: as with many similar services, the proposed areas of cleaning coverage will typically be large, needing a regular schedule of visits to maintain their pleasing appearance.
-Reactive service will also be a requirement for many contracts, so you will have to demonstrate how you can meet required schedules and accommodate any additional needs.
+Reactive service will also be a requirement for many service contracts, so you will have to demonstrate how you can meet required schedules and accommodate any additional needs.

 Advice from professional bid writers